liuyehcf/BlogSource/_posts/Netty-服务端启动源码剖析.md

         Channel channel = null;
         try {
             channel = channelFactory.newChannel();
-            // 注册操作
+            //注册操作
             init(channel);
         } catch (Throwable t) {
             if (channel != null) {
-                // channel can be null if newChannel crashed (eg SocketException("too many open files")) channel.unsafe().closeForcibly();
+                //channel can be null if newChannel crashed (eg SocketException("too many open files")) channel.unsafe().closeForcibly();
             }
-            // as the Channel is not registered yet we need to force the usage of the GlobalEventExecutor return new DefaultChannelPromise(channel, GlobalEventExecutor.INSTANCE).setFailure(t);
+            //as the Channel is not registered yet we need to force the usage of the GlobalEventExecutor return new DefaultChannelPromise(channel, GlobalEventExecutor.INSTANCE).setFailure(t);
         }

-        // 异步的注册操作
+        //异步的注册操作
         ChannelFuture regFuture = config().group().register(channel);
         if (regFuture.cause() != null) {
             if (channel.isRegistered()) {